South Carolina vs. Iowa Predictions & Picks - Women's NCAA Tournament Final Four

 South Carolina vs. Iowa Women's Basketball Predictions & Picks - NCAA Tournament Final Four

-Friday's game features the South Carolina Gamecocks (36-0) and the Iowa Hawkeyes (30-6) squaring off at American Airlines Center (on March 31) at 9:30 PM ET.
-This matchup, according to our computer prediction, will result in a 77-68 win for South Carolina.
+Friday's contest between the South Carolina Gamecocks (36-0) and Iowa Hawkeyes (30-6) going head to head at American Airlines Center has a projected final score of 77-68 (based on our computer prediction) in favor of South Carolina, who is listed as the favorite by our model.
+The game will start at 9:30 PM ET on March 31.

-In their last time out, the Gamecocks won on Monday 86-75 over Maryland.
+In their last game on Monday, the Gamecocks secured an 86-75 victory over Maryland.

 South Carolina vs. Iowa Game Info